BitcoinErrorLog/papers/black-market-money.md

 ### 4.3  Permissionlessness enables risk-sharing

 If a cartel could decide *who* may run a node or mine, the mesh collapses.
-Hence Bitcoin’s rules embed the **Permissionless Principle** [^permissionless]: validation and mining are open by design.
+Hence Bitcoin’s rules embed the **Permissionless Principle**: validation and mining are open by design.

 Two norms make that work: